 One of the major benefits of hypnosis is the relatively short period of time it takes for our clients to get good results.
 (According to a report by Dr. Alfred A. Barrios in “The Psychotherapy Journal of the American Psychiatric Association” 38% of patients undergoing psychoanalysis reported recovery after 600 sessions, while 93% reported success after only 6 sessions of hypnotherapy.)

 Many of the most successful people in history and most powerful people today have used hypnosis to reach their goals.
-Click here for a surprising list of famous people who have used hypnosis.

 How long does it take?

 It is different for each individual.
 We will be able to give you a better idea during your free screening.
 Hypnosis works much faster than most solutions, but it will take several sessions to get real results.
 Many people will notice changes after their first or second session, but in most cases, especially weight loss, multiple sessions over a period of time will be required to get substantial results.
 If someone tries to tell you that you you only need one or two sessions, don’t buy it.
 Hypnosis works fast, but it does require multiple sessions over a period of time to get lasting results.

 You are a multifaceted individual and you can use hypnosis to enhance aspects of your personality in a positive manner.
 Hypnosis allows you to use a greater part of your mind so that you become more resourceful.
 People who practice hypnosis become better at relaxing under stressful conditions, have more confidence and achieve goals faster.
 Hypnosis can also be used to correct habits and responses that may be limiting.
 Your core principles and values remain, and the suggestions made while you are in hypnosis are only accepted if they are agreeable to you.